-- A team of family law attorneys who only have your best outcomes in mind, with open communication to address any questions and concerns you may have.
+- A team of family law issues lawyers who only have your best outcomes in mind, with open communication to address any questions and concerns you may have.

 We are equally skilled at establishing initial parenting time orders or dealing with modifications of parenting time, after the initial part of the divorce or child custody case is done.

 We understand the wide array of issues that may arise in litigation regarding parenting time, including statutory factors set forth in C.R.S.
 14-10-124 related to the best interest of children.
 We also strive to know each court we practice in and what the judge in your case may be looking for when it comes to determining a visitation schedule.

 We recognize that no case is the same and that each child is different.
 We will work to tailor our approach to directly reflect the circumstances in your case.